 Iced coffee affirmation deepens ashy mocha dryness, prickly burnt hop bitterness, dry wood tone, and smoked spicing.
 Cereal grains sweeten oily macadamia-hazelnut-walnut finish of complacent chestnut-hued fare.

 Musty dark fruits and pungent nut grains overwhelm gentle hop flow to subtle coffee finish.
 Moderate cocoa bitterness, pale malt sweetness, and berry piquancy pervade mildly spicy aftertaste.
 Softer, drier, and less harsh than most nut brown competition.

 Disappointing nut brown lacks firm caramel-grained foundation to nullified mocha-nutty finish.
 Too light, foamy, and watery with nary a bitter nut presence to carry the astringent load.

 Swampy tan-headed, brown-bodied dark ale invites roasted nuttiness to sharp hop char and creamy mocha malting for up-front maltose penetration.
 Walnut-skinned peanut shelling lightly embitters maple-sugared hazelnut, butternut and cola illusions.
 Perhaps less assertive and gentler than richer nut browns, but mild silken nature perfect as crossover fare for pilsner-lager fans.

-Milky porter-like mocha influence picks up distinct nuttiness overriding chocolate chip cookie, chewy butterscotch, and sugared fig illusions as well as a symphony of secondary flavors.
-Black chocolate, vanilla, and maple eloquently mesh with chestnut, almond, and pecan at midst as imminent rum raisin climax tags hearty hazelnut-blanketed finish.
+Milky porter-like mocha influence picks up distinct nuttiness overriding chocolate chip cookie, hazelnut coffee, marzipan-pasted butterscotch, and sugared fig sweetness as well as a symphony of secondary flavors.
+Black chocolate, vanilla, and maple undertones mesh well with chestnut, almond, and pecan illusions at midst as imminent rum raisin climax tags creamy hazelnut-candied mocha finish.
 Absolutely splendid.